 To fill the vacancy left by the person who advanced to the office of president, the Board may appoint another member to that position or, if the Board desires, the person next in line in length of service should be designated to fill the vacancy.
 In the event the officer who holds the most years of service is unable to fi1l the office of president, then the office will be filled by the officer with the next longest term of service.

 In the event that an officer (other than president) is unable to fulfill his or her duties, then either: a) the person next in line in length of service will advance to fill the vacancy, or b) the Board may appoint another member to the position.

 G. Board of Directors

-- Term of Office - Two of the director positions are reserved for the immediate past chapter presidents, who are invited (not elected) to serve for a two-year term immediately following their presidency.
+3. Term of Office - Two of the director positions are reserved for the immediate past chapter presidents, who are invited (not elected) to serve for a two-year term immediately following their presidency.
 Other director positions serve for one-year terms, with no specified limit, but individuals nominated for these positions must stand for election annually.
-Exception: The term for the Secretary-Treasurer position may not exceed three (3) consecutive years in order to ensure oversight of the chapter’s funds and good corporate governance.
+Exception: The term for the Treasurer may not exceed three (3) consecutive years in order to ensure oversight of the chapter’s funds and good corporate governance.

 The strategic objective of the committee system is to foster chapter leadership development and succession.
 Its operational objectives are to involve in chapter operations the talents, ideas and interests of chapter members with all levels of experience.

 Committees may be formed, disbanded or restructured for any business

 purpose to support chapter operations, subject to and under the direction of the chapter officers.

 J. Chapter Year - For purposes of these bylaws, the terms year and chapter year are defined to mean the 12 months beginning and ending with the Annual Meeting, traditionally held in June.